 before the coming into operation of Part VI and this Schedule shall, unless the context is such that it would be incorrect or inappropriate to do so, be read and construed as a reference to the Western Australian Mint.

-[Schedule 3 deleted by No. 10 of 1990 s.
+[Schedule 3 deleted: No. 10 of 1990 s.
 34.]

 Notes

-1 This is a compilation of the Gold Corporation Act 1987 and includes the amendments made by the other written laws referred to in the following table 1a, 7.
-The table also contains information about any reprint.
+This is a compilation of the Gold Corporation Act 1987 and includes amendments made by other written laws 6.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table